desouzaflavio/PythonTcpServer/README.md

 # PythonTcpServer
-Making a Tcp Server for learning ython
+Making a Tcp Server for learning Python